msarafzadeh/data-science-modeling-framework/README.md

-# data-science-modeling-utilities
+# data-science-modeling-framework
-Data Science frame work created to assist the modeling pipeline: from EDA, to model training, to best model selection, to threshold optimization, to model explainabilty.
+Data Science framework created to assist the modeling pipeline: from EDA, to model training, to best model selection, to threshold optimization, to model explainabilty.

 Functions / API